BlueCutOfficial/BlueCutOfficial/articles/ember-initiative-journey/week-1.md

 ## I need to create a codemod, what to start with?

 To upgrade a classic Ember app to using Vite, we need to move, rename, and change a certain number of files.
 And since we want the new build system to work from `3.28` to the latest Ember (`6.x` when I am writing this), we expect to have many cases to handle.
-The task sounds overwhelming, so here are two approaches to start this:
+The task sounds overwhelming, so here are approaches to start this:

 ### The happy path